Seals of the Court of Appeals and Superior Court

 What does a “hold” mean?

-You will sometimes hear the USAO request a 3 or 5 day hold which means that the defendant will not be released that day, but will have a hearing within 3 or 5 days time to determine whether the defendant can be released from jail.
+You will sometimes hear the Offices of the United States Attorneys (USAO) request a 3- or 5-day hold which means that the defendant will not be released that day, but will have a hearing within 3 or 5 days to determine whether the defendant can be released from jail.

 What does “no paper” mean?

-If an arrest charge(s) is “no papered,” it means that the USAO or OAG has decided not to prosecute and the defendant is released if that defendant has no other pending matters.
+If an arrest charge(s) is “no papered,” it means that the Offices of the United States Attorneys (USAO) or Office of Attorney General for the District of Columbia (OAG) has decided not to prosecute.
+The defendant is released if that defendant has no other pending matters.
 In C-10, each defendant whose arrest charge(s) has been “no papered” will receive an information sheet that explains “no papering” more fully.

-A bench warrant is a judicial order commanding law enforcement to arrest a person and bring them before the Court.
+A bench warrant is a judicial order commanding law enforcement to arrest a person and bring them before Superior Court.

 What is my case number?

-To find out your case number, call the Criminal Information Office at (202) 879-1373 or go to Court Cases Online (link to public access) and search on your name.
+To find your case number, call the Criminal Information Office at 202-879-1373, or go to Superior Court Cases Online and search for your name.

 What is my next court date?

 When a defendant is presented or arraigned in C-10, the next court appearance date will be announced at the conclusion of the hearing.
-Information on next Court dates is also available in Room 4001 or by phone at (202) 879-1373.
+Information on next Court dates is also available in Moultrie Room 4001 or by phone at 202-879-1373.

 What is the time frame needed to process a "writ"?

-Writs are used to bring a prisoner here to the District of Columbia from another jurisdiction/state in order to prosecute him/her or to have him/her testify in a case as a witness.
-It is the US Marshal Service (USMS) that executes writs (picks up the prisoner and brings them to DC).
-Because of the paperwork and bureaucratic red tape involved, the USMS needs at least 30 days to process writs, 40 days if the prisoner is incarcerated in the state of Virginia.
+Writs are used to bring a prisoner here to the District of Columbia from another jurisdiction/state to prosecute him/her or to have him/her testify in a case as a witness.
+It is the U.S. Marshal Service (USMS) that executes writs (picks up the prisoner and brings them to D.C.).
+Because of the work involved, the USMS needs at least 30 days to process writs, 40 days if the prisoner is incarcerated in the state of Virginia.
 The clock does not start running until the USMS gets the paperwork.

 What is the Victim of Violent Crime Compensation Act (VVCA)?